duwdapoet/ctf_writeups/TJCTF-2026/chained.md

 - https://chained.tjc.tf/
 - https://admin-bot.tjctf.org/chained

-The first one allow us to submit a URL and let the bot visit, but it has filters:
+The first one allow us to submit an URL and let the bot visit, but it has filters:
 <img width="1308" height="89" alt="image" src="https://github.com/user-attachments/assets/7a1fdc98-f3be-4df0-914d-f915dc736bc1" />

 The second website allow us to send an URL started with https://chained.tjc.tf/admin/